bollu/bollu.github.io/README.md

 Here, we try to understand what functions defined on the edges can look like, and their relationship with the $d$ operator.
-We discover that there are some functions $g_e: E \righarrow \mathbb R$ which can be realised as the differential of another function $g_v: V \rightarrow \mathbb R$.
+We discover that there are some functions $g_e: E \rightarrow \mathbb R$ which can be realised as the differential of another function $g_v: V \rightarrow \mathbb R$.
 The differential forms such as $g_e$ which can be generated a $g_v$ through the $d$ operator are called as **???? differential forms**.
 Intuitively, closed differential